 For the ultimate New York experience, dive into the underbelly of Grand Central Station for dinner at the Grand Central Oyster Bar & Restaurant.
 Like Central Station itself, the ambiance is at once impossibly grand and ridiculously rude, like a noisy cafeteria with tiled arched ceilings and the most divine clam chowder you’ll ever taste.
 The menu is daunting, but you can’t go wrong with the chowder or a platter of giant succulent oysters.
 Save your energy for the task of choosing the perfect beer from the Station’s impressive list.

-Whether you choose to dress up and go glam at Marea or elbow your way through Chelsea Market to the Cull & Pistol, you will find freshness and flavor at every turn in the NYC seafood scene.
+Whether you choose to dress up and go glam at Marea or elbow your way through Chelsea Market to the Cull & Pistol, you will find freshness and flavor at every turn in the NYC seafood scene with their nice fish tanks.